Los Angeles Memorial Coliseum: 1970s–1980s

+In 1982, the former Oakland Raiders moved in.
+The same year, UCLA decided to move its home games to the Rose Bowl in Pasadena.

 The Coliseum was also home to the USFL's Los Angeles Express between 1983 and 1985.
-In this capacity, the stadium also is the site of the longest professional American football game in history: on June 30, 1984 (a few weeks before the start of the 1984 Summer Olympics), a triple-overtime game between the Express and the Michigan Panthers that was decided on a 24-yard game-winning touchdown by Mel Gray of the Express, three and a half minutes into the third overtime, to give Los Angeles a 27–21 win.
+However, Express games, like those of the Rams and Raiders before them, were frequently swallowed up in the environment.
+It was so cavernous that even crowds of 25,000 people, a decent-sized crowd by USFL standards, looked sparse.
+During their run, the Express hosted the longest professional American football game in history: on June 30, 1984 (a few weeks before the start of the 1984 Summer Olympics), a triple-overtime game between the Express and the Michigan Panthers that was decided on a 24-yard game-winning touchdown by Mel Gray of the Express, three and a half minutes into the third overtime, to give Los Angeles a 27–21 win.
 Until 2012, this game marked the only time in the history of professional football that there was more than one kickoff in overtime play in the same game.

-In 1982, the former Oakland Raiders moved in.
-The same year, UCLA decided to move out, relocating its home games to the Rose Bowl in Pasadena.

 The Coliseum was also the site of the 1982 Speedway World Final, held for the first and only time in the United States.
 The event saw Newport Beach native Bruce Penhall retain the title he had won in front of 92,500 fans at London's Wembley Stadium in 1981.
 An estimated 40,000 fans were at the Coliseum to see Penhall retain his title before announcing his retirement from motorcycle speedway to take up an acting role on the television series CHiPs.

 Los Angeles hosted the 1984 Summer Olympics, and the Coliseum became the first stadium to host the Summer Olympic Games twice, again serving as the primary track and field venue and as the site of the opening and closing ceremonies.
 The Coliseum played host to the California World Music Festival on April 7–8, 1979.